Omni-Libraries/omni-authify/docs/usage/django.md

         }
     }
 }

-# Note: email and public_profile permissions is granted by default
-#       if you want any other fields, you need to pass Facebook App Review.
-#       You can get those user info when fields are set to email and public_info:
-#               User Info: {'id': '12212964..........', 'name': "Name Surname", 'email': 'user@example.com'}
 ```

 ---

 ## Django Views

-Learn how to create views to handle Facebook login and callback in your Django application.
+Learn how to create views to handle Facebook,GitHub login and callback in your Django application.

 ### 📝 Prerequisites